jhashw/walmart-stormy-sales-sql/README.md

 # Walmart Sales in Stormy Weather

-**How do rain and snow events change what people buy — and which stores win or lose?**
+**How do rain and snow events change what people buy, and which stores win or lose?**
 An end-to-end SQL analysis uncovering weather-driven demand patterns, panic buying behavior, and store resilience.

 ---